A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines

-Existence and uniqueness of the solution $(w^\ast,b^\ast,\xi_i^\ast)$ to this program present no difficulties.
-In contrast, non-accumulation raises some subtle issues in specific conditions (which refer to the situation where $w^\ast = 0$) that make a rigorous application of results from Section \ref{sec:theory} non-trivial. \\ \\ \emph{Existence}: As in previous support vector methods, $w^\ast$ must belong to a finite dimensional subspace spanned by $\{ \mathbf{u}_i, i=1,\ldots,N \}$ and an optimal solution certainly exists. \\ \\ \emph{Uniqueness}: $w^\ast$ is unique while $b^\ast$ may not be, see Theorem 2 in \cite{BurgesCrisp:99}.
-Break the tie by minimizing $|b+1|$.\footnote{The reason for choosing $|b+1|$ and not $|b|$ is that this prevents the solution $w^\ast = 0$ and $b^\ast = 0$ from happening (which would result in a not-well defined classifier, see below).} Similarly to SVR, this returns unique $w^\ast$ and $b^\ast$ and the $\xi^\ast_i$'s also remain uniquely determined. \\ \\ \emph{Non-accumulation}: It requires satisfaction of the condition
+Existence and uniqueness of the solution $(w^\ast,b^\ast,\xi_i^\ast)$ present no difficulties.
+In contrast, non-accumulation raises some subtle issues (which refer to the situation where $w^\ast = 0$) that make a rigorous application of the results from Section \ref{sec:theory} non-trivial. \\ \\ \emph{Existence}: As in previous support vector methods, $w^\ast$ must belong to a finite dimensional subspace spanned by $\{ \mathbf{u}_i, i=1,\ldots,N \}$ and an optimal solution certainly exists. \\ \\ \emph{Uniqueness}: $w^\ast$ is unique while $b^\ast$ may not be, see Theorem 2 in \cite{BurgesCrisp:99}.
+Break the tie by minimizing $|b+1|$.\footnote{The reason for choosing $|b+1|$ and not $|b|$ is that this prevents the solution $w^\ast = 0$ and $b^\ast = 0$ from happening (which would result in a not-well defined classifier, see below).} Similarly to SVR, this returns unique $w^\ast$ and $b^\ast$ and the $\xi^\ast_i$'s also remain uniquely determined, see Remark \ref{remark-lifting}.\\ \\ \emph{Non-accumulation}: It requires satisfaction of the condition

 A problem with this condition rises for $w = 0$ and $b = \pm 1$, in which case the condition becomes